 At Competence Centre for Transcultural Psychiatry (CTP) research is highly weighted and closely linked to the clinical practice.
-The dynamic research environment of CTP contributes to developing the clinical work and to attracting qualified and motivated employees.
+The dynamic research environment at CTP contributes to developing the clinical work and to attracting qualified and motivated employees.

 Much of the research at CTP is conducted as clinical projects involving the participation of referred outpatients.
 The patient target group includes:

 - Citizens of different ethnic origin than Danish with a mental disorder, where the patient's cultural background is estimated to play a significant role in how the disorder develops, and in how the disorder is comprehended, assessed and treated.

 The first group have trauma-related mental disorders, posttraumatic stress disorder and/or depression, which typically occurred after the experiences of persecution, imprisonment or war.
 The second group of patients consists of immigrants or refugees with a mental disorder in which there is a need for assessment by specialists.
 The diagnoses in this group are mixed, and the group is highly heterogeneous.

 The objective of this research strategy is to clarify visions and goals and to ensure continuity and quality of the research.
 The strategy is complementary to the research strategies of Mental Health Services in the Capital Region of Denmark and Mental Health Center Ballerup.

 All refugees and immigrants with mental disorder may be offered specialised assessment as well as evidence-based and efficient treatment on an equal footing with citizens of Danish descent.
 As a result, their symptoms can be reduced, functioning increased, and well-being improved all the while Danish healthcare costs are curbed.